ajwdewit/pcse/doc/available_models.rst

 FAO_WRSI               An implementation of the Water Requirement Satisfaction Index model.
 This re-uses components
                        from WOFOST to create a simpler approach which computes water requirements and water availability.
 Wofost72_Phenology     The phenology modules from WOFOST 7.2 as a standalone model.
 This is purely for convenience as in
-                       some cases running the phenology is sufficient and this is much faster then running the full WOFOST model.
+                       some cases running the phenology is sufficient and this is much faster than running the full WOFOST model.
 ===================== =======================================================================================================